 If the "1cm Canadian geoid" (actually even a "decimetre geoid"!) is to be ever compiled, the topographical density correction discussed in [Martinec, 1993; Martinec et al., 1994(b)] must be considered in the final computation.
-(We note in passing that, of course, the determination of quasi-geoid does not require any knowledge of topographical density.)
+(We note in passing that, of course, the determination of quasigeoid does not require any knowledge of topographical density.)
 A geologist/geophysicist should be recruited to help with the density data acquisition and we propose that the Canadian Geoid Committee become involved in organizing this effort.

 Atmospheric (Helmert) condensation - similar to topographic condensation - must be properly formulated and implemented in the final computation.
 Only the mean anomalies given to us by GSD had been corrected for atmospheric attraction.
 The total effect of atmosphere on the geoid amounts to a few decimetres and as such must be considered.
-We have made a first attempt in [Vaníč ek and Martinec, 1994] and [Harrie, 1993] but more work is required to convert these attempts to meaningful algorithms.
+We have made a first attempt in [Vaníček and Martinec, 1994] and [Harrie, 1993] but more work is required to convert these attempts to meaningful algorithms.
 In this contract, we simply ran out of time and funds, to do so.

-Mean values of the direct topographical effect (and perhaps the secondary indirect topographical effect, but this would not be crucial) must be used in the geoid computation.
+Mean values of the DTE (and perhaps the SITE, but this would not be crucial) must be used in the geoid computation.
 Their evaluation is computationally very intensive and may require a supercomputer to accomplish.
-They have not been used by us because of lack of funds and time and this may have resulted in errors, hopefully not systematic, in mean Helmert's anomalies of several mGal and errors in the resulting geoid of several centimetres, even decimetres.
-Worse, the DTE employed in the computation of the "mean Helmert anomalies" we used in compiling the UNB 95 geoid may not be compatible with the DTE that we employ; a different model for Helmert condensation may have been used.
-We have not had the time to enquire into this potential problem and cannot offer any estimates as far as the potential effect such incongruency may have had.
+Point values have been used by us in producing the UNB 94 geoid, because of lack of funds and time and this may have resulted in errors in mean Helmert's anomalies of several mGal and errors in the resulting geoid of several centimetres, even decimetres.
+As stated above, the DTE has not been used in the compilation of the UNB 95 geoid at all.